-What is an RPG?
+What is a role-playing game?
 I have said before, over and over…A game is not a story.
-Yet, RPG’s feel like a story.
+Yet, role-playing games feel like a story.
 If the experience of playing a game is not a story even though it feels like one (kind of) then what is it?

 That leads us to, “Who is it for?”
-Broadly speaking, TTRPG’s are going to be for people who want to have those experiences they don’t get to have in their every day lives.
-They want to be a hero, a homicidal transient wizard, the pilot of a space freighter, a cybernetic hit man, a vampire trying to hang on to a shred of humanity or any of hundreds of other personalities.
-It is an interesting experience to put yourself into the role of a star-ship science officer and try to figure out how to communicate with the alien who keeps eating your security team.
+Broadly speaking, RPG’s are going to be for people who want to have those experiences they don’t get to have in their everyday lives.
+They want to be a hero, a homicidal transient wizard, the pilot of a space freighter, a cybernetic hit man, a vampire grasping to their last shred of humanity, or any of hundreds of other personalities.
+It is fun to play the role of a star-ship science officer attempting to communicate with the alien who keeps eating your security team.
 When you can do that with your friends, even better.

 Tabletop RPG’s are for people who enjoy the experience of playing the role of a being in a situation unlike their own everyday life.

 We have the what and the who.
-TTRPG’s are for people who want to play the role of a fictional character for the purposes of social interaction, entertainment and sometimes education.
+Tabletop role-playing games are for people who want to play the role of a fictional character for the purposes of social interaction, entertainment and sometimes education.
 This, I think, tells us a lot about what RPG’s are.

-Recently, I took an online workshop about telling stories in the context of marketing.
+Recently, I took an online workshop about storytelling for marketing.
 The course material defined story as follows, Characters- In a situation- Making choices.
 Red Riding Hood (character) is walking through the woods (situation) and talks to a stranger (makes a choice).

 You might, think to yourself, “Self, he’s just defined what happens in an RPG!
 RPG’s are stories after all, ya jerk!”
 Not so fast.
-My definition of an RPG is similar but slightly different.
+My definition of a role-playing game is similar but slightly different.

-A role playing game is a game where there are player controlled characters, in a situation, making choices that have consequences/outcomes following from the choices the players make.
+A role-playing game is a game in which there are player controlled characters, in a situation, making choices that have outcomes resulting from the choices the players make.

 If the game master is “the storyteller” then the game master is making the choices and determining the outcome.
 If that is the case then the players are there merely to fill in the “how did they get there” part of the story.
-That’s fine, if that is what you want, but that seems like an interactive story using the framework of a game but isn’t a game.
+That’s fine, if that is what you want, but that seems like an interactive story using the framework of a game.